 Check our queer & lesbian Miami guide to read about the queer and lesbian top things to do in Miami: bars, clubs, events, hotels, and more.
 So you know exactly where to go.

 The islands of Hawaii are perfect to visit for a relaxing holiday and has, arguably, the most stunning scenery in the United States.
 It’s also an adventurous lesbian vacation destination in the USA.
 There are lots of fun and exciting things to do!

 There are 8 major islands.
-Oahu definitely has most to offer for the LGBTQ community.
-Especially its capital city Honolulu.
+Oahu definitely has the most to offer for the LGBTQ community.
+Especially its capital city, Honolulu.

 Yes, gay life in the state of Hawaii is more modest than mainland USA, don’t expect a lesbian mecca, but you will be welcomed in this rainbow state.
 Hawaii is famous for being a diverse state with relaxing vibes!